The First Revival was the first

 ‘let’s do this some other time.’

-Mick Jagger looks out of the window,
+Mick Jagger looks out of the window

-clutching his kitchen knife,
+while clutching his kitchen knife,

 unaware the storm that is raging